fish-shell/fish-shell/doc_src/language.rst

 PATH variables
 ^^^^^^^^^^^^^^

-Path variables are a special kind of variable used to support colon-delimited path lists including :envvar:`PATH`, :envvar:`CDPATH`, :envvar:`MANPATH`, :envvar:`PYTHONPATH`, etc. All variables that end in "PATH" (case-sensitive) become PATH variables.
+Path variables are a special kind of variable used to support colon-delimited path lists including :envvar:`PATH`, :envvar:`CDPATH`, :envvar:`MANPATH`, :envvar:`PYTHONPATH`, etc. All variables that end in "PATH" (case-sensitive) become PATH variables by default.

 PATH variables act as normal lists, except they are implicitly joined and split on colons.